PEX Vs PVC | The Definitive Guide

 Pros

-Easy Installation: Thanks to their flexibility, PEX pipes are easier to install than PVC pipes.
+Easy Installation: Their flexibility makes installing PEX pipes easier than PVC pipes.
 It makes the plumber’s job easy as they have to create fewer connections because PEX can bend to accommodate changes in direction.
 The benefit for you is the fewer potential sources of plumbing leaks.
 The small number of connections necessary will be made using crimp fittings or cold expansion—no need to use any glue, which will derisk the chances of it leaching into the water.

 Freeze Resistance: It can withstand freezing efficiently (again, its flexibility lets the piping diameter expand when the water pressure changes).
 You will be less likely to end up with burst pipes in layman’s language.